petter-holmberg/elements/README.md

 ## Cursors

 Cursors are types representing a point in a space, such as a number in a numeric type or a memory address to an element in a data structure.
-When defined, cursors have successors and predecessors that can be accessed with the functions `increment` and `decrement`.
-The value that the cursor points to can often be accessed via the cursor using the functions `load` and `store`.
+When defined, cursors may have accessible have successors and predecessors.
+If the cursor points to a point holding a value, it can often be accessed via the cursor using the functions `load`, `store`, and `at`.

 ### Linear traversal